 Our coast is increasingly vulnerable to storm surges.
 For years, proposed large-scale, costly infrastructure projects around, along, and between Galveston Island and Bolivar Peninsula have been touted as solutions.
 They’ve gone by names like the “Ike Dike,” the “Coastal Spine,” and the “Mid-Bay Alternative”.

-Drawing on our science, policy, and legal expertise, Bayou City Waterkeeper stands ready to push the Corps to adopt nature-based solutions that will protect what our communities hold most dear: our homes, our ecosystems that provide bountiful seafood to our families and the nation, and our beautiful beaches.
-The Corps must adopt solutions that will allow us to live on the coast in sustainable, thriving communities for generations to come.
+Drawing on our science, policy, and legal expertise, Bayou City Waterkeeper stands ready to push the Army Corps to adopt nature-based solutions that will protect what our communities hold most dear: our homes, our ecosystems that provide bountiful seafood to our families and the nation, and our beautiful beaches.
+The Army Corps must adopt solutions that will allow us to live on the coast in sustainable, thriving communities for generations to come.